 As the fish thrashed for a moment, I soon realized I had not hooked my original quarry.
 After a few minutes, a hefty, 36-inch striped bass laid at my feet on the beach.
 Over the next hour, speedily retrieving the lure produced three more bass of similar size.
 An increase in speed can, and will, trigger strikes from stripers feeding in crystal clear water.
 The fast retrieve keeps the bass from scrutinizing the lure, and, if the bass are on the hunt, a quick retrieve will often arouse their predatory instincts.

 Most artificial lures can be used at faster than normal speeds.
 The key is to use lures that maintain their original swimming action.
 Lures that tend to spin out with increased speed should not be employed.
-I’ve had good results with artificial lures such as Bombers, Red Fins, Yo-Zuri swimmers, Polaris and Atom style poppers, metal lures and plastic swimming shads.
-I’ve even done well using surface swimmers like the Gibbs Danny plug at faster-than-normal speeds.
+I’ve had good results with artificial lures such as a Bomber Long A, Cotton Cordell Red Fins, Yo-Zuri Mag Darter, Gibbs Polaris Popper, and Super Strike Little Neck Poppers, Tsunami Swim Shads, and Ava Jigs.
+I’ve even done well using surface swimmers like the Gibbs Danny at faster-than-normal speeds.
 Anyone who has witnessed a bass chase down a free-swimming bunker, herring or mullet can attest to the fact that stripers can catch just about anything that swims in their domain and will have no problem striking a fast-moving lure.